MartZOZ/IoT_Adafruit/README.md

 Run the python script

 if you've done everything correctly you should be able to control an LED with the toggle button on your dashboard :)

+You can use the "Mysql with adafruit (published).py" file I've released if you want to upload your logs to a mysql database.